Cost of Relocating to United States from Nigeria: ₦6,729,475–₦31,359,354

 - Which US city is best for Nigerian immigrants?

-- Houston is the undisputed Nigerian capital of America โ Harris County has over 34,900 registered Nigerian residents with community estimates reaching 50,000โ70,000.
+- Houston is the undisputed Nigerian capital of America with one of the largest Nigerian communities in the country.
 It also has no state income tax and rent 70% cheaper than NYC.
 Atlanta is the fastest-growing Nigerian hub with strong tech and healthcare sectors.
-New York has the largest absolute Nigerian population (32,000+) and the most job opportunities, but the cost of living is 40โ70% higher than other options.
+New York has a very large Nigerian community and the most job opportunities, but the cost of living is 40–70% higher than other options.
 Dallas offers a good balance of affordability, job growth, and community.
 For pure affordability, Houston and Dallas win; for career opportunities, New York and Atlanta lead.

 - How long can I work in the US after graduating on an F-1 visa?